seiler-rivers/REU-on-Smart-UAVS/README.md

-# UAV Collision Avoidance Tactics in an Uncontrolled Airport Traffic Pattern
+#3D Collision Avoidance Simulation for a UAV Landing at a Non-Towered Airport

 ## Problem Description: